 - Brown rice bowl with tofu, broccoli and carrots

 - Whole wheat bagel with peanut butter and sliced banana

-When you have about 2 hours before a game, try to eat something high in carbohydrates with some protein.
-Here are some good examples:
+When you have about 2 hours before a game, try to eat something high in carbohydrates with some protein, lower in fiber and fats.

 - Turkey and cheese whole grain wrap with fruit

 - Low fat greek yogurt with granola and fruit

 - Brown rice cake with almond butter and banana